Achieving Yoga and Meditation.

 During later group sessions or when practising at home, there are some important hand movements to use.
 These will encourage the subtle energy to flow more strongly and also provide some protection to our body, both outside and inside.
 This energy is really a consciousness, which understands us.
 It can help, in relation to correcting various imbalances or damage that we may have.
 We may have subtler experiences and develop deeper understandings about life.

 Some time must be found for Meditation.
 You have to walk along the path.
-Something every day is best but if you are too busy for that, well yes, you are too busy!
+Something every day is best.
+If you are too busy for that, well yes, you are too busy!
 However, being pragmatic and seeing how hectic and distracting modern life can be, try to meditate several times per week.
-Don't feel guilty if you miss for a while but just find ten minutes here and there and you will surely benefit.
+Don't feel guilty if you miss for a while but just find ten to fifteen minutes here and there and you will surely benefit.

 As a cleansing or strengthening treatment, we can place one hand near a part of our body which has some weakness or damage or some unwanted energy.
 We may also place a hand or fingers directly on the body or make some movements of the hand.